taufik-nurrohman/text-editor/TE.prototype.ui/README.md

 };
 ~~~

-A tool with value as function will use that function as the `click` property:
+A tool with function value will be used as the `click` property:

 ~~~ .javascript
 // this…